Master’s in Archaeology Program

 Coordinator: Dr. James Skibo ----Department telephone: 309.438.7397

 Note: Graduate students who present papers at professional meetings are eligible for the Scott Elliot Award.

-We now offer a Master’s Degree in one of three concentrations: Historical Archaeology, Prehistoric Archaeology and Bioarchaeology.
-The curriculum is core-light, flexible and individualized to meet the diverse and changing needs of archaeology and our graduates who want to enter thejob market after completing the MA/MS or continue their training at the PhD level.
+Beginning in the Fall of 2014, we will offer a four-field Master’s Degree (cultural anthropology [including linguistic anthropology], Japanese Studies, archaeology [prehistoric, historical], and biological anthropology [bioarchaeology, paleoanthropology]).
+The curriculum is core-light, flexible and individualized to meet the diverse and changing needs of our graduates who want to enter the job market after completing the MA/MS or continue their training at the PhD level.